VRCFury/VRCFury/README.md

 prevent them from being active simultaneously.
 The "highest" one in the list wins.
 A gesture can have multiple Exclusive Tags separated by commas.

-### Make Write Defaults Off
+### Fix Write Defaults

-This feature will automatically make your avatar use Write Defaults Off.
+This feature will automatically align Write Defaults for every state on your avatar.
+If will automatically prefer whichever your avatar is "closest to," meaning it will select On or Off depending on which requires the fewest changes to your avatar.
+If you'd like, you can override the selection and Force Off or Force On.
 Yes, it's magic.
-No, you don't even need to configure any options.

 ### OGB Integration